 7 | Playland

-If your kids start to get cabin fever, Playland is the prescription!
+If your kids start to get cabin fever this winter, Playland is the prescription!
 Let your kids run around on swing sets and bounce houses for an hour and they will be happy as clams.
 There is not much for parents to do during this time except watch, but the kids love it.

 Toledo may not be the biggest city, but it definitely has a lot to offer!
-What winter activities for kids do you love to do?
+What winter activities do your kids enjoy in Toledo?